Have you seen recommended articles after post on a blog, which links to other sites on web?

 - Make sure you have an image with every blog post.

 - Ensure you are utilizing open graph tag on your blog.
-(WordPress SEO by Yoast have this feature).
+(Yoast SEO WordPress have this feature).

 It would take few months before this new ad type would be available for everyone.
 This is the first time AdSense is experimenting with new ad type, and this will undoubtedly add a new revenue stream for bloggers & content producer.